udehnnamdi/FitVictuals/README.md

 1. Fork and clone this repository
 2. Navigate into the FitVictuals folder via the cd command in your command prompt or terminal first.
 3. Run ~ npm install to install all required dependencies (this will create a /node_modules folder).
-4. Connect to localhost:3000 on your web browser, or [click here](http://localhost:3000/)
+4. Run ~ npm start to start the server

 ## FitVictuals Features
 - Access Restaurants and food providers in your city